Thermal Schwinger Effect: Defect Production in Compressed Filament Bundles

-At higher compression, the u-bends seen in Fig.~\ref{fig:schematic}B will also be created when braid pair production is reduced to thermal energy.
-Using estimates of $\zeta$ for various filament bundle systems, we find F-actin and collagen to have $\zeta \sim 0.1$, so uncompressed bundles have unkinked braids.
+Using estimates of $\zeta$ for various filament bundle systems, we find F-actin and collagen to have $\zeta \sim 0.1$~\cite{Slepukhin:2021}, so uncompressed bundles support unkinked braids.
 Braid pair production leading to u-bend formation should occur for compressive forces on the order of 10 pN based on the phase diagram shown in Fig.~\ref{fig:threshold}.
-DNA condensed by polyvalent ions and cross-linked intermediate filaments have $\zeta \sim 100$ suggesting that there will be a number of kinked braids quenched into the bundle.
+DNA condensed by polyvalent ions and cross-linked intermediate filaments have $\zeta \sim 100$~\cite{Slepukhin:2021} suggesting that there will be a number of kinked braids quenched into the bundle.
 As a result, we expect these bundles to collapse by bending at the preexisting braids, which introduce more bending compliant regions via cross linker reduction.
 Finally, we note that under sufficiently large forces, Euler buckling can take over from braid-generated u-bend formation.
-We estimate that Euler buckling should be found for $F R a/\kappa \approx 5$ for $\zeta \approx 0$ (and this value only grows for larger $\zeta$) which is well above the region shown in the u-bend phase diagram, Fig.~\ref{fig:threshold}.
+We estimate that Euler buckling should be found for $F R a/\kappa \approx 5$ (see SI) for $\zeta \approx 0.1$ (and this value only grows for larger $\zeta$) which is well above the region shown in the u-bend phase diagram, Fig.~\ref{fig:threshold}.

-The most direct test of the theory should be found in compression experiments on individual bundles.
-For collagen and F-actin the necessary compressive forces are on the order of 10pN, suggesting laser trapping experiments should probe the relevant force scales.